Include

 It worked!!

-Method 2: LFI to RCE via MAIL (SMTP)
+**`Method 2: LFI to RCE via MAIL (SMTP)`**:

-files in Linux
+Common **`log`** files in **`Linux`**:

 ....//....//....//....//....//....//....//....//....//var/log/mail.log